skienzmatishun/rippreport/content/p/scary/index.md

   llm_score: 70
   recency_score: 17.082369330376963
   rank: 10
+summary: As part of our investigative analysis on the Fairhope mayoral race, we dissect how disgruntled candidate Sherry Sullivan teamed up with the Catalyst machine to oust Mayor Karin Wilson.
+Sullivan brings a high school education, a trail of workplace failures, and revenge motives funded by corrupt developers.
+Fairhope voters must choose between Wilson's proven financial reform or Sullivan's backroom deals.
 ---
 Some really weird and scary things are going on in Fairhope.
 After the https://rippreport.com/ published the Oil “Slick”, seems the BP “good Vibes” guy on the paddle board, freaked out and forgot about his good vibes pledge.
 Some people have no sense of humor.